FindMySchool LogoFindMySchool

 The curriculum at Aylsham is designed to be broad rather than narrow.
 While the core subjects of English, mathematics, and science remain central, the school has maintained a commitment to the arts and technical subjects when others have cut them.

 Teaching is characterised by high expectations and structured support.
 In Key Stage 3 (Years 7-9), students follow a wide programme that includes drama, music, and distinct sciences.
 The school utilises "Student Commissioners" for learning—students who are trained to observe lessons and provide feedback to staff.
-This unusual dynamic fosters a collaborative classroom environment where students feel invested in the quality of instruction.
+This unusual dynamic encourages a collaborative classroom environment where students feel invested in the quality of instruction.

 The Enterprise specialism weaves through the curriculum.
 It is not limited to business studies but influences how subjects are taught, with an emphasis on problem-solving and financial literacy.
 Modern Foreign Languages are promoted actively, with French and Spanish forming key parts of the Ebacc pathway.